 How to Measure LinkedIn Ad Performance

 So you've set up your first LinkedIn ad campaign.
-Or maybe you've been running LinkedIn ads for a while but with lackluster results.
+Or maybe you've been running LinkedIn ads for a while, but with lackluster results.
 While other aspects of your digital marketing might be "set it and forget it" thanks to automation, LinkedIn ads require more ongoing attention.
 Following these steps will help you maximize the impact of LinkedIn advertising without using any third-party tools.

 Want to learn more about how to use Inbound Marketing to grow YOUR business?